The Riesz basisness of the eigenfunctions and eigenvectors connected to the stability problem of a fluid-conveying tube with boundary control: Conclusions

 The boundary-eigenvalue problem \eqref{eq_1sffss1} considered in this paper belongs to the general class of boundary-eigenvalue problems with $\lambda$-dependent boundary conditions.
 Associated with \eqref{eq_1sffss1} and its linearisation \eqref{eq_1sffss1ss} have been the operator pencils

 in the Hilbert product spaces $\mathbb{Y}$ and $\mathbb{X}$, respectively.
-So there arises the more fundamental question as to the appropriate choice of underlying spaces $\mathbb{Y}$ and $\mathbb{X}$ and on general conditions on the operators involved, under which the Riesz basisness of the root vectors of one pencil do follow directly from those of the other.
-This problem will be addressed in a future paper.
+So there arises the more general question as to the appropriate choice of underlying spaces $\mathbb{Y}$ and $\mathbb{X}$ and on conditions on the operators involved, under which the Riesz basisness of the root vectors of one pencil does follow automatically from that of the other.
+In this paper we have not, for example, addressed the question whether the eigenvectors of $\mathcal{M}$ are a Riesz basis for $\mathbb{Y}$.
+This problem and related ones will be addressed in a future paper.

-\textbf{Acknowledgments.} This research was supported in part by the National Natural Science Foundation of China under Grant NSFC-61773277.
-The authors would like to thank Dr.\ David Swailes of the School of Mathematics, Statistics and Physics, Newcastle University for several useful discussions.
+\textbf{Acknowledgments.} This research was supported in part by the National Natural Science Foundation of China under Grant NSFC-61773277 and in part by the Stiftung KESSLER+CO für Bildung und Kultur und Grant EXPLOR-24MM.
+The authors would like to thank Dr.\ David Swailes of the School of Mathematics, Statistics and Physics, Newcastle University for useful discussions and remarks.
+They would also like to thank one of the referees for pointing out that the result of Theorem \ref{T-4-1} for the case where $\eta=0$ is essentially contained in \cite[Theorem 5.2]{MR3725254}.